 Kids need to be repeatedly exposed to a food before they will even try it.
 After that, they may need multiple taste exposures before they like it!
 With this being said, don’t push kids to eat things they don’t like, or won’t try.
 This just creates additional stress and negative feelings around the food, making it less likely that they will ever accept it.
 If you’ve ever met an adult who won’t eat broccoli, it likely stems from some suppertime stress in childhood.

-Instead, lead by example by eating healthy foods, talking about how delicious they are, and modelling a diverse diet.
+Instead, lead by example by eating healthy foods, talking about how delicious they are, and modeling a diverse diet.
 Children will mimic your behaviours over time, and with any luck and some consistency, soon they’ll be asking for green smoothies, broccoli, and sweet potatoes!

 To help you get started with meal planning for kids, That Clean Life’s Kid-Friendly Meal Plan includes: